 The UK banks which required public investment, Lloyds and RBS, have made significant progress over the last few years to stabilise their balance sheets.
 Impairment levels on UK assets are also in decline, which should more than compensate for falling income levels, as these banks continue to de-leverage their balance sheets.
 UK banks have also made significant progress in terms of improving their capital positions and are some way ahead of peers in Continental Europe on this front.

 Banks globally are also benefiting from the significant provision of liquidity from central banks, which has generated high levels of cash within the financial system.
 Specific to the UK, the new ‘Funding for

 Lending’ scheme, by which banks can borrow from the Bank of England (BOE) at below market rates for specified lending, also seems to have provided a boost to the sector, with Credit Default Swap spreads and wholesale funding costs declining significantly in recent months.
-Recently, the Financial Services Authority (FSA) has relaxed liquidity rules for UK banks (on a temporary basis), which it is hoped may further encourage lending to UK consumers and corporates.
+Recently, the Financial Conduct Authority (FCA) has relaxed liquidity rules for UK banks (on a temporary basis), which it is hoped may further encourage lending to UK consumers and corporates.

 By nature, the banking sector is heavily influenced by the macroeconomic environment, both in the UK and globally.
 Perhaps the key development for the global economy in recent months has been a crucial step taken by the European Central Bank (ECB), which has now pledged unlimited resources towards supporting the sovereign bond markets of troubled Eurozone nations.
 Since this announcement, bank shares have soared, given that the probability of a Euro break-up has now diminished.
 It is hoped that a recovery in the Eurozone is now possible in the foreseeable future, which would be particularly positive for the UK, given that the Euro-Area is its largest trading partner.